 Ellis Medicine offers robotic-assisted surgery – an advanced approach to minimally invasive surgery.
-The daVinci Robot gives Ellis’ highly skilled surgeons another state-of-the-art tool that yields benefits to both patients and surgeons.
+Ellis' daVinci Robots give our highly skilled surgeons another state-of-the-art tool that yields benefits to both patients and surgeons.
 The robotic approach enables the surgeon to complete more complex procedures in a minimally invasive manner.

 How Robotic-Assisted Surgery Works

 The first note to make about robotic-assisted surgery is that a surgeon is performing the surgery, not a robot.
 The skill and expertise of the surgeon is what makes any surgery successful.

 Robotic-assisted surgery, like other minimally invasive surgery, utilizes cameras and instruments that are inserted through small incisions in a patient’s body.
 The advantage is that the surgeon uses a state-of-the-art console operating the robotic arms using hand controls.
 Through the console’s viewfinder, the surgeon sees high resolution, 3D images that are sent back by the cameras.
 The quality of the images and the precision of the surgical arms enables the surgeon to provide optimal care to their patients.